List of presidents of Brazil: Second Republic (1930–1937)

+Estado Novo (1937–1946)

-The Republic of 46 (1946–1964)
+Fourth Republic (1946–1964)

 In 1945, Vargas was deposed by a military coup led by ex-supporters.
 Nevertheless, he would be elected president once again and his influence in Brazilian politics would remain until the end of the Fourth republic.
 In this period, three parties dominated the national politics.
 Two were pro-Vargas – in the left, PTB and in the centre-right, PSD – and another anti-Vargas, the rightist UDN.

 This period was very unstable.
 In 1954, Vargas committed suicide during a crisis that threatened his government and he was followed by a series of short-term presidents.
 In 1961, UDN won national elections for the first time, supporting Jânio Quadros, who himself was a member of a minor party allied to UDN.
 Quadros, who, before his election, rose meteorically in politics with an anti-corruption stance, unexpectedly resigned the presidency seven months later.
 Some historians suggest that Quadros was heavily drunk when he signed his resignation letter, while others suggest that Quadros felt that Congress would not accept his vice-president as president, and would ask for his return.
 Those historians, therefore, see Quadros' resignation as an attempt to return to office with increased powers and more political support.
 It is possible that both occurred: Quadros was drunk when he resigned, and in that state, he devised the plan to return to power by Congressional request.
 The plot failed: Congress simply received Quadros' letter, and amid the shock of politicians and of the Nation, the letter was entered into the records of Congress and the presidency was declared vacant.
 The president of Congress, Senator Auro de Moura Andrade, took the view that the deed of resignation was the province of the elected president, that it was not subject to a congressional vote, needing no confirmation, and that the president's declaration of resignation was final.